 "Our people, with or without your decree, shall be free," she stated to him.
 She bowed and withdrew from the court.
 Notice had been served.
 The Taurac civil war had begun.

 The great engine roared and smoked.
-Gathered in the town of Trevithick, in the west of Matteland, a group of Humans, Marati, and the local members of the Court of Heavy Machines were gathered around.
-The object of their fascination had been named the "super-heated gaseous locomotion and haulage engine".
-However, the engineers of the Court who'd built it had come to simply call it the steam locomotive.
+Gathered in the town of Trevithick, in the west of Matteland, a group of Humans, Marati, and the local members of the Court of Heavy Machines were stood around The Clockmaker's newest creation.
+He'd hiden what he'd done to himself, fusing magic and technology.
+More than that, he'd hidden the inventions he'd created for the better part of thirty years, decided now was the moment to let them into the light, even as he still hid.
+The object of their fascination was one he'd named the "super-heated gaseous locomotion and haulage engine".
+The engineers of the Court who saw the plans for it had come to think of it as the steam locomotive.

 Now, around the broken remains of the Skytree Utherien'Linshariall, an accord was being reached.
 The Morund collective were giving up the historic lands of the Remin to the Lurniage.
 In Carinerino, aided by the Humans, they'd make a new home.

-Sadux wrote in his journal.
-He'd had a long, if little distinguished career in the Dadamard diplomatic service.
-And a shorter and far less well-known career in the intelligence services of his people too.
+Sadux wrote in his journal as he looked out of the barred window at the "Foreigner District" of this strange, beautiful city.
+He could see humans setting up their wares in the morning light.
+He'd had a long and distinguished career in the Dadamard diplomatic service, which covered an even longer and well-concealed career in the intelligence services.
 It was the latter that had been discovered.
 Of course, all knowledge of his activities were being disavowed.
 That was as it should be.
-Still, it was galling to have been discovered by the Nardlor.
-Such actions were more than frowned upon by the great bear-people of the northern lands of Ko'Yuncia.
+Still, it was galling to have been discovered by the Nardlor of all people.
+Such actions were more than frowned upon by the great bear-people of the politically troublesome, warlike nation of Ko'Yuncia.

 His execution was scheduled for the next day.

-Skyfairer.
-The first vehicle to take creatures beyond the Henagon into the skies.
+The Skyfarer.
+The first vehicle to take peoples other than the Henagon into the skies.
+Thousands of people had turned out, lured by the posters around the world, advertising the event.
 It was vast.
 Beautiful.
-And as the six torches lit, and the great airbags filled, it rose...
+And as the six torches lit deep inside, the great airbags heated, gently lifting it into the sky...